 }

-If your S3 bucket is encrypted using an AWS KMS key (SSE-KMS), you need to update the policy to allow Split's AWS ARN to encrypt data using the KMS key you have chosen.)
-If your S3 bucket is using an Amazon S3 key for encryption (SSE-S3), then the following is not necessary.
+If your S3 bucket is encrypted using an AWS KMS key (SSE-KMS), optionally update the policy to allow Split's AWS ARN to encrypt data using the KMS key you have chosen.

 - In the Amazon S3 console, navigate to the Key Management Service (KMS) dashboard.